brendangregg/perf-tools/README.md

 ### perf_events

 Requires the "perf" command to be installed.
-This is in the linux-tools-common package, or can be built under tools/perf in the kernel source.
+This is in the linux-tools-common package.
+After installing that, perf may tell you to install an additional linux-tools package (linux-tools-_kernel-version_). perf can also be built under tools/perf in the kernel source.
 See [perf_events Prerequisites](http://www.brendangregg.com/perf.html#Prerequisites) for more details.

 ### ftrace

 FTRACE configured in the kernel.